An IoT Security Use-case: Part 1 – The Challenge

-Though it may seem common sense that ATM and ITMs have hardened cyber-security protection baked in, the actuality is shockingly the opposite.
+Though it may seem common sense that ATM and ITMs have hardened cyber-security protection baked in as part of a larger bank security strategy, the actuality is shockingly the opposite.
 These units are purpose-built IoTs designed to serve a very specific purpose and many do not have much by way of cyber-security protections.
 It was both surprising and concerning to everyone!

 This concern was borne out when the Acreto team was able to remotely access a test ATM via the Internet and successfully issue commands to it.
 This was a show-stopper for the organization.

 In this series we will break down this IoT security use-case and discuss the security fundamentals necessary to protect platform of this type.
 As well we will breakdown the components of the platform, that range from clouds, SaaS, external vendors and IoTs.
 Finally, we outline how the Acreto platform was used to deliver simple, uniform and consistent protection for the entire ecosystem.